-X-MEN: APOCALYPSE (Spoiler Free Review)by filmgob
+X-MEN: APOCALYPSE (Spoiler Free Review)

 X-Men: Apocalypse is another fine chapter in a franchise that director Bryan Singer brilliantly set up in 2000, and returned to with the excellent Days of Future Past in 2014.
 Yes, it may be a CGI-heavy action-adventure but it's bold, effortlessly mixing action, characterisation, social commentary and mythology that we have come to expect from this saga.